isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 #### 11. I have received a COVID-19 vaccination.
 Will I still be subjected to prevailing border measures and stay-home-notice requirement?

-Please refer to the FAQ on vaccinated travellers [here](https://safetravel.ica.gov.sg/health/faq#vaccinated)
+Please refer to the FAQ on vaccinated travellers [here](https://safetravel.ica.gov.sg/health/faq#vaccinated).

 #### 12. I was recently diagnosed with COVID-19 but am scheduled to travel to Singapore.
 Can i still visit Singapore?

 Please refer to the FAQ on recovered travellers [here](https://safetravel.ica.gov.sg/health/faq#pcrtestQ5).
-Individuals would be dvised acccordingly on the need to fulfil the SHN requirements
+Individuals would be advised acccordingly on the need to fulfil the SHN requirements.